Skip to main contentAccessibility Statement

 Respite care

 Respite care is often described as ‘Short Breaks’.
 It is provided by commissioned services.
-The SEND Local Offer provides up to date information.
+In Northamptonshire, Action For Children are commissioned to provide short breaks.
 The youth clubs are for children aged 8 and over. and holiday activities can support children aged from 5, but often for a shorter session.
+The Local Offer provides up to date information.

-Arrangements for overnight care is by your health care team or the Disabled Children’s Team in Northamptonshire Children’s Trust.
+Arrangements for overnight care is by your health care team or the Disabilities Team in Northamptonshire Children’s Trust.

 Early Years help